niksilver/board-game-framework/README.md

 `outgoing` allows us to send some game-specific message (encoded as JSON) to the other clients. `incoming` allows us to subscribe to incoming envelopes from the server.
-These envelopes may contain messages from other clients (which we'll have to decode from JSON to Elm values) or messages about the state of the server connection.
+These envelopes may contain messages from other clients (which we'll have to decode from JSON to Elm values), messages about other clients, or messages about the state of the server connection.

 ## Connecting and disconnecting to the server